yukatan/commangular/app/_includes/docs-content.markdown

 ####<a name="flow-break"></a> *Breaking change from v0.8.0*

 From version 0.8.0 the command flow creation has changed.
-Now it is more powerfull using the angular $parse service against the command context.
+Now it is more powerful using the angular $parse service against the command context.
 You can create flows like in the example below.

 ```javascript
 var sequence = $commangularProvider.asSequence().add('Seq1Command').add('Seq2Command');